Gabrieluser430/gerador-de-memes/README.md

 # Scrimba - Generate memes from an API
-I developed this project personally, which was written using the [Scrimba](https://scrimba.com/#overview) built-in code editor while I was learning React.
+I developed this project by myself, which was written using the [Scrimba](https://scrimba.com/#overview) built-in code editor while I was learning React.

 ## Table of Contents
 - [Overview](#overview)